top of page

 • Sensory overload such as noise, crowds, or constant interaction

-Even positive social experiences can be exhausting.
-For many people, social participation requires a huge amount of energy, planning, and regulation.
-When that energy runs out, the body and brain need time to reset.
+Even positive social experiences can trigger it.
+For many people, social participation takes an enormous amount of energy, planning, and regulation.
+When that energy runs out, the brain and body need real time to reset.

 • Withdrawal or shutdown after activities